 Chief Financial Officer/Company Secretary

-Additionally, Sean has over 20 years experience in financial services, including property funds management where he was responsible for large scale financing as well as mergers and acquisitions.
+He has strong finance and risk management skills and recent experience includes strategy and business development responsibilities with a positive impact on stakeholder impact.
+He is experienced in property funds management and was responsible for large scale financing as well as mergers and acquisitions.
 He was also responsible for acquisition and development of childcare centres as part of a senior management role with a premium childcare provider.
-He has strong finance and risk management skills and is currently the Chair of the Audit Committee for a not for profit group.